What you need to learn about filing a petition for child custody

 the authority to enter custody orders involving this child).
 Make an original

-and two copies of the Petition for Child Custody.
+and two copies of the Petition for Child Custody (CAFC201).
 One will be placed in a court file, one will

 be used to notify the other parent, and one will be file stamped and returned to

 you.
-There are filing fees connected with filing this Petition.
-Consult the circuit clerk's office for the amount due
+There are filing fees connected with filing this petition.
+Use the "Find a Court" search feature to find contact information for the circuit clerk's office for the amount due

 cannot afford the court filing fee, inquire about filing an application to have